dvtate/ideas/README.md

 - Twitter bot that qrt "btw i use arch" every time someone mentions linux or arch linux
 - OS that's just conway's game of life

+## \[Bad] Startup ideas
+- Tinder for e-dating
+- Ransomware "insurance" - team to reinstall & recover everything (ie - for factories)
+- Like wikipedia but for news
+- Racing game with proper elo-system

 ## Other lists
 - https://better-dpt-roll.github.io/